Ziggs Build Guide by AP WormMaW Mid

 For damage, Domination might be another possible choice, where you can get either way extra sustain, or AP or possibly lower cooldown on your ultimate.
 But generally it feels awkward to pick it up, because those things are kind of huge investment, that I don't like to take, considering what I get once it works.
 Generally speaking, I feel like even if you stack it up, it's resulting outcome isn't too impressive for me.

 For that reason Inspiration is currently my prefered secondary tree.
-It provides me with free item (either way boots or Stopwatch), which means free gold and in addition, I get extra cooldown reduction on my abilities and as well my summoner spell, which I find really valuable considering that I can have this bonus already from start of the game.
+It provides me with free item (either way boots or Stopwatch), which means free gold and in addition, I get extra cooldown reduction on my abilities and as well my summoner spell or even better recently I am going for early sustain using Biscuit Delivery.

 |Magical Footwear is my typical first choice from Inspiration tree.
 It gives you free boots that are having extra movespeed, which is generally pretty good.
 Please, be aware that you might need to change it for Perfect Timing instead, whenever you plan on building Zhonya's Hourglass against some assasin or AD-heavy team.|